DeepSSM: Deep State-Space Model for 3D Human Motion Prediction

-Predicting future human motion plays a significant role in human-machine interactions for a variety of real-life applications.
-In this paper, we build a deep state-space model, DeepSSM, to predict future human motion.
+Predicting future human motion plays a significant role in human-machine interactions for various real-life applications.
+A unified formulation and multi-order modeling are two critical perspectives for analyzing and representing human motion.
+In contrast to prior works, we improve the multi-order modeling ability of human motion systems for more accurate predictions by building a deep state-space model (DeepSSM).
+The DeepSSM utilizes the advantages of both the state-space theory and the deep network.
 Specifically, we formulate the human motion system as the state-space model of a dynamic system and model the motion system by the state-space theory, offering a unified formulation for diverse human motion systems.
-Moreover, a novel deep network is designed to build this system, enabling us to utilize both the advantages of deep network and state-space model.
-The deep network jointly models the process of both the state-state transition and the state-observation transition of the human motion system, and multiple future poses can be generated via the state-observation transition of the model recursively.
-To improve the modeling ability of the system, a unique loss function, ATPL (Attention Temporal Prediction Loss), is introduced to optimize the model, encouraging the system to achieve more accurate predictions by paying increasing attention to the early time-steps.
-The experiments on two benchmark datasets (i.e., Human3.6M and 3DPW) confirm that our method achieves state-of-the-art performance with improved effectiveness.
-The code will be available if the paper is accepted.
+Moreover, a novel deep network is designed to parameterize this system, which jointly models the state-state transition and state-observation transition processes.
+In this way, the state of a system is updated by the multi-order information of a time-varying human motion sequence.
+Multiple future poses are recursively predicted via the state-observation transition.
+To further improve the model ability of the system, a novel loss, WT-MPJPE (Weighted Temporal Mean Per Joint Position Error), is introduced to optimize the model.
+The proposed loss encourages the system to achieve more accurate predictions by increasing weights to the early time steps.
+The experiments on two benchmark datasets (i.e., Human3.6M and 3DPW) confirm that our method achieves state-of-the-art performance with improved accuracy of at least 2.2mm per joint.
+The code will be available at: \url{https://github.com/lily2lab/DeepSSM.git}.

-\section{INTRODUCTION}
+\section{Introduction}

-Humans' recognition and interaction with the real world relies on the ability to predict their surrounding changes over time \cite{APsurvey}.
-Similarly, intelligent robots that interact with people must have the ability to predict the future dynamics of humans, enabling the robots to respond rapidly to human changes \cite{spl09,pclr19,motiondy17}.
-In this paper, as shown in Figure \ref{PP1}, we focus on predicting human motion with $3$D joint position data, aiming to predict the future poses based on the observed poses.
+\IEEEPARstart{H}{umans} have a solid ability to make responses according to their surrounding changes over time. \cite{APsurvey,rnmhy}.
+Similarly, intelligent robots that interact with people must have the ability to predict future dynamics of humans, enabling the robots to respond rapidly to human changes \cite{spl09,pclr19,motiondy17,TIE2019}.
+In this paper, as shown in Fig. \ref{PP}, we focus on predicting future poses with $3$D joint position data, conditioning on a sequence of observed poses.